 Check the resource usage in Windows

-We will start by opening the Task Manager and looking at the performance statistics.
+We will start by opening the Task Manager and reviewing the performance statistics.

 From there, left-click on the ‘Performance’ tab.
 Now you will have all the computer’s main component’s performance information displayed.

-It is a high probability that the ‘Disk 0 (C):’ drive is showing around 100% usage all the time.
-This means that the hard drive is working beyond its original intended use, thus delivering poor overall performance to your system.
+It is highly probable that the ‘Disk 0 (C):’ is showing around 100% usage all the time.
+This means the hard drive is working beyond its original intended use levels, thus delivering poor overall performance to your system.

 Next, look at the ‘Memory’ item.
-Ideally, you would want a minimum of 8GB of RAM, and the percentage used to be less than 50% with no extra applications open or running.
+Ideally, you would want a minimum of 16GB of RAM, and the percentage used to be less than 50% with no extra applications open or running.

-If the RAM situation looks bad, you may have a problem where your RAM is below the needed amount as well as your hard drive.
+If the RAM situation looks bad, you may have a problem where your RAM and your hard drive are below the needed amount.

-In this case, I would also recommend removing any malware or viruses that may be present on your system before continuing.
+In this case, I would also recommend removing any malware or viruses that may be present in your system before continuing.

-If your CPU usage is also very high, I’d say it’s a reasonable assumption that you have some sort of virus or malware present.
+If your CPU usage is also very high, I’d say it’s reasonable to assume that you have some sort of virus or malware.

 Find out how much space you have left on your hard drive

-After doing this, you will be able to see an overview of all your drives present on your computer in the right pane.
+After doing this, you will see an overview of all your drives on your computer in the right pane.

-If you have less than 15% of your space left (or the indicator bar is red), you will have to perform a drive clean up, uninstall unused programs, and remove some old files off the drive.
+If you have less than 15% of your space left (or the indicator bar is red), you must perform a drive clean-up, uninstall unused programs, and remove some old files from the drive.

 Run the Disk Cleanup tool